Medical Speech-Language Pathology Program

 - The Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) is the credentialing body of ASHA.
 The CFCC defines the standards for clinical certification (CCC-SLP); applies those standards in granting certification to individuals; and administers the certification maintenance program.
 Importantly, the standards they set outline the specific knowledge and skill requirements for the profession, which includes both undergraduate and graduate-level coursework.

 Effective September 1, 2014, all applicants for ASHA’s Certificate of Clinical Competence (CCC) will be evaluated according to the 2014 certification standards in speech-language pathology.
-The 2005 certification standards expire on Autumn 31, 2014.
+The 2005 certification standards expire on August 31, 2014.
 To apply for ASHA certification, Medical Speech-Language Pathology graduates must provide documentation that they have completed the following:

 1. Master’s Degree